Staphylococcus/brain-from-brane/docs/glossary.md

-# Glossary
+---
+title: "Glossary"
+summary: >
   This glossary provides precise definitions of technical terms used throughout the Brain from Brane framework.
 Terms are organized alphabetically with cross-references to related concepts.
+description: >
+  This glossary provides precise definitions of technical terms used throughout the Brain from Brane framework.
+Terms are organized alphabetically with cross-references to related concepts.
+---

 <!-- **Note: This is a generated file.
 To update, run `tools/generate_glossary.py`**. -->

----

 ## [A](glossary/A.md)